 If you spot peeling bark on your tree, help it out by learning about the causes—and solutions—below.

-Usually, it’s normal for a tree to lose bark.
-For some species, like sycamore, silver maple, and birch, shedding large chunks of bark is just one of their charms!
-Other trees, like oak, pine, ash, and maple, develop from the inside out, so the older bark on top chips away to make room for new bark.
+For some species, like sycamore, silver maple, eucalyptus and birch, shedding large chunks of bark is just one of their charms!

 As long as there’s healthy bark underneath the peeling layers, your tree is OK.
-But if you see these other signs, your tree needs a bit more help:
+But if you see these other symptoms, your tree needs a bit more help:

 Sadly, there’s no easy yes or no to this question.
-But, if the tree appears overall healthy, there’s a good chance it’s just peeling for growth.
+But, if the tree appears healthy overall, there’s a good chance it’s just peeling for growth.
 If your tree lost bark after an unusual weather incident, you can usually save it with the below steps!
-The biggest question is if you spot other worrisome signs that point to other bigger problems.
+The biggest question is if you spot other worrisome symptoms that point to other bigger problems.

 If bark is peeling with no other symptoms, it’s likely because of weather stress.
-Stressed trees love water and mulch!
+Stressed trees benefit from the right amount of water and organic mulches.
 So, hydrate the tree when its soil is dry and apply organic mulch in spring and fall.

 If your tree looks unhealthy, give it a closer look.
 A host of tree pests and diseases can affect your ash, pine, oak or maple.
-There’s the infamous EAB that burrows underneath ash tree wood and the smooth patch disease, a fungus that attacks the outer layer of oak bark.
+There’s the infamous EAB that burrows underneath ash tree wood and Hypoxylon, a fungus that attacks the outer layer of oak bark.